One of our favourite ways of getting started in a language is still an old trick: self-teaching textbooks.

 Later, when trying to recall a concept or word, all we know is that argh, I learned this.
 But did you?
 You just looked over a paragraph.
 To really learn something, you have to practise it immediately, then once more the next day, then once more the next week.
 (That’s a brief summary of “spaced repetition”).

 Do the exercises at the end of every chapter and you’ll be shocked at how much you already didn’t know.
 Do it again a week later and you’re done.

 You need sample sentences to understand how to use any word.

 Let me tell you three words in French: manger means “to eat”, vouloir means “to want” and pomme means “apple”.

-If I told you that ten times, you might think you know a few words of french.
+If I told you that ten times, you might think you know a few words of French.
 But frustratingly, if that’s all you know, you still wouldn’t be able to pronounce the words, make a sentence or understand someone else saying it.

 Books in the McGraw-Hill and Routledge series come with resources online (previously CDs; far before that, but not before my time, audio tapes).
 Many other books do too.
 Get the audio and listen to it religiously in many ways, both to follow along with text, to memorise pronunciation and later, to listen to it to test yourself.

-Step 2: Memorise Words with Flashcards and Lists
+Step 2: Memorise Words and Sentences Methodically

 There’s no way around just having to do a bunch of memorisation.